 Q: How do you rate the standard of housing in Belo Horizonte?

 A: Overall, housing is good, but expensive.
-With sufficient budget, you can find an apartment or house with all the amenities that you would find in any major developed city in the world.
+With a sufficient budget, you can find an apartment or house with all the amenities that you would find in any major developed city in the world.
 High-rise apartment complexes typically have a pool, an exercise room, a playground, and other conveniences.
 However, even in high-end housing, you’ll encounter occasional problems with utilities and construction, and the frequency and severity of those problems will increase as your budget decreases.